 A longer and possibly more difficult operation

-A repeat caesarean delivery usually takes longer than the first operation because of scar tissue.
+A repeat caesarean birth usually takes longer than the first operation because of scar tissue.
 Scar tissue may also make the operation more difficult and can result in damage to the bowel or bladder and a higher risk of haemorrhage.
-There are rare reports of accidental cutting of the baby at caesarean delivery.

 There is a longer recovery period

-Some women choose an elective caesarean to avoid the pain of labour, but of course they will have an abdominal wound with a slower recovery, longer in hospital.
-An average stay is usually two days.
+An average stay following a caesarean is usually two days.
 You will also need extra help at home and will be unable to drive for about six weeks depending on your insurance cover.
-There are risks associated with surgery and these include, the risk of infection requiring antibiotic treatment is 8% and the risk of significant bleeding is 4%.
+There are risks associated with surgery – you can read about these in the Planned caesarean birth (opens in a new tab) patient information leaflet.

 Chance of a blood clot (Thrombosis)